 Full suspension meets simple ingenuity and elegant design

 The Rollik 150 builds on the success of the Rollik 557 with an updated spec and design upgrades that deliver a more aggressive, enduro-style ride and even more confident descending.
 Employing Spot’s patented Living Link™ suspension platform, the full-carbon TeXtreme Rollik 150 adds 10 mm of travel front and rear and integrates a dedicated 1X drivetrain that enables a stiffer chassis and burlier connection between the front and rear triangles for increased lateral stiffness and more direct power transfer through the pedals.
 In short, we took a great bike, the 557, and made it even better.
-We call it the 150 to signify the six inches of travel and the 7er wheels.
+We call it the 150 to signify the six inches of travel.